wjzhengsh/blockchain/v10_dashboard.md

 The Network Monitor exposes the following screens:
 * In the "Overview" screen, you can view network service credentials, component status information, and add peers.
 * In the "Members" screen, you can manage network members and certificates.
-* In the "Channels" screen, you can create new channels and view information about existing channels.
+* In the "Channels" screen, you can create new channels and view information on existing channels.
 * In the "Chaincode" screen, you can install and instantiate chaincodes on your peers.
 * In the "Notifications" screen, you can handle pending approvals and view completed approvals.
-* In the "Support" screen, you can find links of reference resources and see new and changed functions in each release.
+* In the "Support" screen, you can find links for reference resources and see new and changed functions in each release.

 ## Overview

-The "Overview" screen displays real-time status information of your blockchain components including the orderer, CA, and peer nodes.
+The "Overview" screen displays real-time status information on your blockchain components including the orderer, CA, and peer nodes.
 Each component is displayed under four distinct headers: **Type**, **Name**, **Status**, and **Actions**.
 During the creation of your blockchain network, three orderer nodes and two CA nodes are automatically created.
+The CA's are member-specific, whereas the ordering nodes are common endpoints shared across the network.

 **Figure 1** shows the "Overview" screen: